danreilly/quanet_hdl/nucrypt_boot_objs/README.txt

   copy to your SD card as /boot/Image

 zcu106_9988_BOOT_fwver#.BIN - for a zcu106 with a 9986 board.
-                 Also, every "released" firmware version should exist as a commit in the git repository with label 9988_fwver#

 zc706_BOOT.BIN - This is the BOOT.BIN for the zc706 we used at happy camper.

 zynqmp-zcu102-rev10-fmcdaq3  - This is a copy of the corresponding dir on the SD card.